inertialsense/docs.inertialsense.com/docs/user-manual/gnss/multi_band_gnss.md

 ## Overview

 The IMX (GPS-INS) can be interfaced with external multi-band (multi-frequency) GNSS receiver(s) connected via serial port(s) to improve precision the EKF solution.
-The supported message protocols are uBlox binary and NMEA ASCII.
+The supported message protocols are uBlox binary and NMEA.
 The following are the GPS settings (accessible in the EvalTool GPS Settings tab and IMX `DID_FLASH_CONFIG.ioConfig` and `DID_FLASH_CONFIG.RTKCfgBits`):

 | Setting        | Value                                                        |
 | -------------- | ------------------------------------------------------------ |